World waits on US as Security Council Gaza resolution stalled

 The UN Security Council on Thursday will try once again to pass a resolution calling for a halt in fighting between Israel and Hamas after previous efforts to win Washington’s backing fell short.

-Diplomatic wrangling at United Nations headquarters in Manhattan headquarters — which caused the vote to be postponed again Wednesday — has come against a backdrop of deteriorating conditions in Gaza and a mounting death toll.
+Diplomatic wrangling at United Nations headquarters in Manhattan — which caused the vote to be postponed several times this week — has come against the backdrop of deteriorating conditions in Gaza and a mounting death toll.

 The United Arab Emirates is sponsoring a draft resolution on the conflict which has already been watered down to secure compromise, according to a draft version seen by AFP.